gaperton/Type-R/docs/chapters/collection.md

 # Collection

 Collections are ordered sets of records.
-You can bind "changes" events to be notified when the collection has been modified, listen for "add" and "remove" events, fetch the collection from the server, and use a full suite of iteration methods.
+You can bind "changes" events to be notified when the collection has been modified, listen for the record "add",  "remove", and "change" events, and use a full suite of iteration methods.

 ```javascript
 // Implicitly defined collection.